Learn about Australian immigration lawyers here

 An immigration lawyer will have completed a law degree and been admitted as a lawyer in Australia.
 Under current laws, both immigration lawyers and migration agents are required to be registered.

 Agents are licenced by the Office of the Migration Agents Registration Authority(OMARA).

-An immigration lawyer is registered with MARA but also can represent their clients in the Courts because they hold “law” practising certificates.
+An immigration lawyer registers with MARA but also represents their clients in the courts because they hold “law” practising certificates.

 All migration agents are not legal practitioners but all migration agents are regulated by the Migration Agents Registration Authority.

-A migration agent currently needs to complete a post-graduate diploma in immigration law together with some practical and oral assessments to obtain a licence to provide immigration advice and assistance.
+A migration agent currently needs a post-graduate diploma in immigration law.
+This, together with some practical and oral assessments helps to obtain a licence to provide immigration advice and assistance.